 ADDENDUM

-Josephus Daniels’ telegrams to Admiral Wilson and Admiral Sims
+Josephus Daniels’ 8 November 1918 telegrams to Admiral Wilson and Admiral Sims

 “United Press announced armistice signed.
 Later they received cable quote Admiral Wilson, who announced to Brest newspaper Armistice had been signed, later notified announcement unconfirmed.
 Meanwhile French riotously celebrate.
 Howard unquote Did you make this or similar statement.
 Cable immediate explanation.”
-(This telegram does not seem to be in US Navy archives.)
+(This document does not seem to be in US Navy archives.)

 “SECRETARY OF THE NAVY JOSEPHUS DANIELS TO VICE ADMIRAL WILLIAM S. SIMS, COMMANDER, UNITED STATES NAVAL FORCES OPERATING IN EUROPEAN WATERS